BMW X4 review

 More reviews for X4 SUV

 Petrol power is found in the M40i model with its six-cylinder, twin-turbocharged engine is good for 349bhp and a 0-62mph time also of 4.9 seconds.
-The xDrive20d can be specified with a six-speed manual or eight-speed automatic gearbox while all other models come with the automatic only.
-All cars are four-wheel drive.
+The xDrive20d uses an eight-speed automatic gearbox, while all cars are four-wheel drive.

 To reflect the X4’s sporty nature, it’s not available in basic SE trim.
-Instead the range starts with Sport, moves up to M Sport and there’s an M Sport X version offered, too, while the M40d and M40i versions are models in their own right.
-Prices start from around £44,000, with the top-spec petrol version coming in at around £57,000.
+Instead the range starts with Sport, moves up to M Sport and there’s an M Sport X version offered, too, leaving the M40d and M40i as models in their own right.
+Prices start from around £45,000, with the top-spec M versions coming in at around £58,000.
 This is more than you’ll pay for the X3, which offers the same range of models with similar performance.